bombbomb/mindfulness/README.md

 `.silent()` only works on the current request: it will only stop an error from the current call, not subsequent calls.

+Additionally, you can configure both classes to always supress errors with `alwaysSilent: true` in it's options.

 ## Before/After

 Both `Metrics` and `Logging` support before and after hooks: